Panic Buttons: How to Stop Anxiety and Its Triggers

 Calm Anxiety by Living in Slow Motion

 Slowing down your body will affect your mind’s speed, too.
-Intentionally practice slow movements.
-Practice walking meditation.
-Take slow deliberate steps on a garden path.
-Walk around the block in slow motion.
-Yoga and Tai Chi are slow-moving anxiety-reducers.
-Before I started yoga, I’d get nervous watching people twist their bodies into poses.
-But when I discovered an inner strength and a mental calm I didn’t know I had, I was inspired to continue practicing.
+Intentionally practice conscious movements.
+Try a walking meditation.
+Take deliberate steps on a garden path.
+Walk around the block taking in the sights.
+Yoga and Tai Chi are wonderful at reducing anxiety and increasing mindfulness.
+Before I started doing yoga, I’d get nervous watching people twist their bodies into various poses.
+But by continuing to practice, I discovered an inner strength and a mental calm I didn’t know I had.

 12 of 13